-• Empathy
+- Empathy

-• Respect
+- Respect

-• Understanding
+- Understanding

 However, if you’re still interested in the other types of parenting styles check out these below:

 Authority: Authoritarian parents rule on just that: authority.
 Commands are given to children that they must follow regardless of the circumstances.
 If these commands are not followed, harsh punishment will ensue.
 These parents do not welcome feedback from their children.
-In fact, it is met with severe punishment.
+It is met with severe punishment.
 The children tend to be quiet and unhappy.
 They have more of a fear than a love for their parents.
 Male children have trouble dealing with anger and female children have trouble facing adversity due to their heavily structured life where nothing ever changes.

 Indulgent: Indulgent parents tend to be described as lenient.
 They allow immature and childish behavior.
 These parents expect the children to learn from their mistakes and to fend for themselves in most times of need.
-These parents tend to be democratic and allow for feedback from there children on issues.
+These parents tend to be democratic and allow for feedback from their children on issues.
 They will hear both sides of an argument and usually make a compromise.
-Indulgent parents usually avoid confrontation with their children by all means, but do tend to be more involved and emotionally closer to their children.
+Indulgent parents usually avoid confrontation with their children by all means but do tend to be more involved and emotionally closer to their children.

 Passive: Passive parenting is being completely uninvolved.
-These parents may never be home due to immaturity, work or the like.
-These children are usually raised by grandparents, older siblings, babysitters or themselves.
+These parents may never be home due to immaturity, work, or the like.
+These children are usually raised by grandparents, older siblings, babysitters, or themselves.
 There is no parental involvement at all.

 Still interested in Gentle Parenting?
-Try out these Books to get Started
+Try out these Books to Get started

 Raising Good Humans: A Mindful Guide to Breaking the Cycle of Reactive Parenting and Raising Kind

-With this book, you’ll find powerful mindfulness skills for calming your own stress response when difficult emotions arise.
+With this book, you’ll find powerful mindfulness skills for calming your stress response when difficult emotions arise.
 You’ll also discover strategies for cultivating respectful communication, effective conflict resolution, and reflective listening.
-In the process, you’ll learn to examine your own unhelpful patterns and ingrained reactions that reflect the generational habits shaped by your parents, so you can break the cycle and respond to your children in more skillful ways.
+In the process, you’ll learn to examine your unhelpful patterns and ingrained reactions that reflect the generational habits shaped by your parents, so you can break the cycle and respond to your children in more skillful ways.

 The Connected Parent: Real-Life Strategies for Building Trust and Attachment